rdkcentral/rdk-halif-test-deepsleep_manager/docs/pages/deepsleep-manager_TestSpec.md

 Interface of the test is available here: [DeepSleep Manager HAL header](https://github.com/rdkcentral/rdk-halif-deepsleep_manager/blob/main/include/deepSleepMgr.h)

-## Module Description

-The Deep Sleep Manger `HAL` provides a set of `APIs` to initialize, set the deep sleep state and wake-up from the deep sleep state with a list of wake-up source.

 ## Test Scenarios

 The Deep-sleep Manager layer facilitates the deep-sleep sleep and wake up procedures.